oskarfernlund/niteshade/_sources/usage.rst.txt

 >>> len(pipeline)
 18

-``DataLoader`` instances are iterator objects, and the queue can be iterated over (and depleted) using a for loop:
+``DataLoader`` instances are iterators; the queue can be iterated over and depleted in a for loop:

 >>> for batch in pipeline:
 ...     pass